AdamRj-765/W3School-0005/public_html/HTML5-NOTES.md

 ## Video 1

+1. The ```<!DOCTYPE>``` declaration represents the document type, and helps browsers to display web pages correctly.

-1. Browsers read in a top down manor.
-It will see the Doctype Declaration (<!doctype html>)first, and then move on so it must be at the top of the document.
+Browsers read in a top down manor.
+It will see the Doctype Declaration ```<!doctype html>``` first, and then move on down through the code so it must be at the top of the document.

 2. The HTML open (<html>) and closing (</html>) tags and the items inside are called an element but they are not considered a section.